NeuralSec/Generator-Zoo-Tensorflow-2.x/README.md

 # Generator-Zoo-TensorFlow-2.x
 It is a growing pain for transfer learners working under TF2.x to conduct few-shot learning/tuning on pretrained GANs.
-Beyond the fact that some pretrained generative models can be easily found for TF1.x and torch, I am amazed by how hard it is to have some off-the-shelf generators to be used in TF2.x.
+Beyond the fact that some pretrained generative models can be easily found for TF1.x and torch, I am amazed by how hard it is to have off-the-shelf generators to be used in TF2.x.

 **The aim of this repo is to provide a collection of pretrained generators of various GANs for Tensorflow 2.x / Keras.** Welcome to contribute by including pretrained tf2.x GANs you discovered to this repo.